 Shohini Bagchee, P.Eng., M.Eng.
-(Chemical), is a patent agent based in Field Law’s Edmonton office.
-Shohini’s primary focus is providing clients with counsel in the area of patent procurement.
+(Chemical), is a patent agent with over 20 years of experience in providing clients with counsel in the area of patent procurement.

-Shohini’s previous career as a engineer allows her to deliver counsel to her clients that is supported by solid academic and industry credentials, and takes into account the legal and business aspects of their patent protection.
-Many of Shohini’s clients are based in the oil and gas industry, and range from downhole equipment and service companies, and clients in the areas of petrochemicals, bio-fuels, food science, fine chemicals, nanotechnology, agriculture, mining, environmental, biotech, materials and metallurgy.
+Shohini’s engineering experience allows her to deliver counsel to her clients that is supported by solid academic and industry credentials, and takes into account the legal and business aspects of their patent protection.
+Many of Shohini’s clients are based in the oil and gas industry, and range from downhole equipment and service companies.
+She also serves clients in the areas of food and beverage, fine chemicals, nanotechnology, agriculture, mining, environmental, biotech, materials and metallurgy.

 - Filing for and prosecuting patents before the Canadian, US and PCT patent offices